RainbowMiner/RainbowMiner/README.md

 <details><summary>Crazypool</summary> https://crazypool.org/ no auto-exchange, a separate wallet address is needed for each coin (ETC, UBQ) you want to mine.
 Set in pools configuration or edit pools.config.txt</details>
 <details><summary>DeepMinerZ</summary> https://pool.deepminerz.com/ DNX, DynexSolve pool, pays in DNX, enter your DNX wallet address in pools configuration or edit pools.config.txt</details>
 <details><summary>DeepMinerZSolo</summary> https://pool.deepminerz.com/ DNX, DynexSolve for solo mining, pays in DNX, enter your DNX wallet address in pools configuration or edit pools.config.txt</details>
-<details><summary>EthashPool</summary> https://ethashpool.com/ auto-exchange to ETC and BTC, registration is mandatory for autoexchange to work.
-Either set wallet address or username (autoexchange) in pools configuration or edit pools.config.txt</details>
 <details><summary>Ethermine</summary> https://ethermine.org/ no auto-exchange, a separate wallet address is needed for each coin (ETC, ERG, RVN) you want to mine.
 Set in pools configuration or edit pools.config.txt</details>
 <details><summary>Ethwmine</summary> https://ethwmine.com/ no auto-exchange, a separate wallet address is needed for ETHW.
 Set in pools configuration or edit pools.config.txt</details>
 <details><summary>Ezil.me</summary> [https://ezil.me](https://ezil.me/?p=dcf9) no auto-exchange, a ZIL wallet plus either an ETC wallet is needed.
 For more info on dual mining ZIL, see the FAQ below.
 Set in pools configuration or edit pools.config.txt</details>
 <details><summary>F2Pool</summary> https://www.f2pool.com/ no auto-exchange, either enter your f2pool username as wallet address, or a real wallet address for each coin you want to mine.
 Set in pools configuration or edit pools.config.txt</details>
 <details><summary>FlockPool</summary> https://flockpool.com/ Raptoreum-pool, pays in RTM, set your RTM-address in pools configuration or edit pools.config.txt</details>
 <details><summary>FluxPools</summary> https://fluxpools.net/ no auto-exchange, mining TCR, FIRO and FLUX, a separate wallet address is needed for each coin you want to mine.
 Set in pools configuration or edit pools.config.txt</details>
-<details><summary>Grinmint</summary> https://grinmint.com/ GRIN/Cuckaroo29-pool, pays in GRIN, set your GRIN-eMail-address as wallet and enter your Grinmint password in pools configuration or edit pools.config.txt</details>
 <details><summary>Hashcryptos</summary>https://www.hashcryptos.com/  auto-exchange and payout in BTC and other currencies.
 To mine, you need to "activate" your wallet address on their website, first.</details>
 <details><summary>Hashpool</summary> https://hashpool.com/ no auto-exchange, a separate wallet address is needed for each coin you want to mine.
 Set in pools configuration or edit pools.config.txt</details>
 <details><summary>HashVault</summary> https://hashvault.pro/ no auto-exchange, dedicated to cryptonight mining, a separate wallet address is needed for each coin you want to mine.
 Set in pools configuration or edit pools.config.txt</details>